davidtchiu/davidtchiu.github.io/teaching/cs475/lab2/index.md

    swap3(a,b); //swap?
    ```

-   Will this method work?
-Trace its execution.
+##### Part 4: Function "Output" Parameters
+Have you ever wished that a function/method could return more than one thing?
+To do this Java, you always had to create a new class that stored multiple values, or returned an array.
+You can also do any of the above in C, but pointers give us another way to emulate "returning" multiple values (without actually calling `return` to do it).

-4. **"Output Parameters"**: Try using the first `swap()` method in Java.
-You'll see that the contents of the variables aren't swapped at all after calling it, but it works in C!
-It is quite common in C for functions to have so-called "output parameters".
-An output parameter refers to a pointer that is input into a function, and the function modifies its contents.
-After the function call, one just needs to deference the pointer to obtain the updated value(s).
-It's convenient for functions like `swap()`, where there's not really a return value that makes any sense, but we expect some side-effects to occur.
+ **"Output Parameters"**: An output parameter refers to a pointer that is input into a function, and the function modifies its contents before exiting.
+After the function call, one just needs to dereference the pointer to obtain the updated value(s).

    - You've also seen this in action already when you used `scanf()` to accept user input.
 For example, when `scanf("%d", &var)` is used, we input the address of `var` (i.e., a pointer), and we expect the contents of `var` to have changed afterwards.

    - I strongly recommend that you clearly name and comment when a parameter is an output parameter.
-For instance (it's not pretty):
+For instance:

      ```c
      void sum(int inX, int inY, int* outSum) {